Send us any enquiries you may have

 If you require assistance in any of these areas, or anything else employment law-related, contact Joanne Kavanagh, Head of Employment, in confidence and without obligation, by email or by calling 01737 854 573.

-Typically the employee is asked to sign a compromise agreement because there is a dispute with the employer.
+Typically the employee is asked to sign a settlement agreement because there is a dispute with the employer.
 Alternatively, in some organisations, particularly where the employee is paid more than the statutory minimum, the employee is routinely asked to sign such an agreement before receiving his/her termination payments.

 Because you are waiving statutory rights in the agreement such as the right to claim unfair dismissal or discrimination, you are required to seek legal advice on the contents before signing it.
 Usually the employer will contribute towards the employee’s legal fees in seeking such advice.